keras-team/keras-io/examples/vision/md/3D_image_classification.md

 ```

 ---
-## Downloading the MosMedData:Chest CT Scans with COVID-19 Related Findings
+## Downloading the MosMedData: Chest CT Scans with COVID-19 Related Findings

 In this example, we use a subset of the
 [MosMedData: Chest CT Scans with COVID-19 Related Findings](https://www.medrxiv.org/content/10.1101/2020.05.20.20100362v1).
-This dataset
-consists of lung CT scans with COVID-19 related findings, as well as without such
+This dataset consists of lung CT scans with COVID-19 related findings, as well as without such findings.
-findings.

 We will be using the associated radiological findings of the CT scans as labels to build
 a classifier to predict presence of viral pneumonia.